wavemotion-dave/SpeccySE/readme.md

-# SpeccyDS
+# SpeccySE
 ![image](./arm9/gfx_data/pdev_bg0.png)

-SpeccyDS is a ZX Spectrum 48K / 128K Emulator for the DS/DSi
+SpeccySE is a ZX Spectrum 48K / 128K Emulator for the DS/DSi

 To run requires one or both of the original ZX Spectrum BIOS ROMs.
 Place 48.ROM and 128.ROM (exactly so named) into the same directory